Mohamed-Ayaan358/Bank_Management_System/README.md

 Problem statements:-
 The transactions have to be secured by using file level encryption-decryption.
-Expected self learning: Encryption and decryption at files.
+Possible foray: Encryption and decryption at files.

        Following are the details to be stored in an account: